mlpce/tosbindl/README.md

     1. integer: on failure:  -ve gemdos error number
   ```

-### gemdos.Freadi (file)
+### gemdos.Freadi (file, n)
   Freadi.
-Reads a byte from a file into an integer
+Read one or more bytes from a file into integers.

   ```
   Parameters
     file: userdata: file userdata
+    n: integer: the number of bytes to read (default 1 maximum 16)
   ```
   ```
   Results
-    1. integer: on success:  >= 0 number of bytes read (zero or one)
+    1. integer: on success:  >= 0 number of bytes read (zero or more)
-    1. integer: on failure:  -ve gemdos error number
+    1. integer: on failure:  -ve gemdos error number ...: optional integer(s): the bytes read
-    2. integer: on success: value holding byte read

-  Note: Will return 0 bytes and value zero if EOF already reached.
+  Note: Will return less than n bytes if EOF already reached.
   ```

 ### gemdos.Freadm (file, memory, offset, numbytes)